-And with you: Mercy Corps Social Venture Fund
+With you: Mercy Corps Social Venture Fund

 Mercy Corps’ Social Venture Fund provides early-stage financing to build social businesses and drive them toward commercial viability.
 Supported through philanthropic donations, the Social Venture Fund advises and invests in Mercy Corps’ highest-potential emerging ventures — those that are able to demonstrate strong potential for financial sustainability, social impact and scale.
 Learn more and partner with us ▸

-Innovations: Our track Record
+Innovations: Our track record